Diabetes Group Consultations

 This is a new way for you to join people with similar health issues and consult with your GP, pharmacist or nurse for a longer period of time.

-How do I join a Video Group Consultation and how will it work?
+How do I join a Group Consultation and how will it work?

-You will need an email account or mobile phone with access to the internet in a private place
+If you wish to attend online, you will need an email account or mobile phone with access to the internet in a private place.
+A Microsoft Teams link will be emailed to you to join.

 Video Group Consultations involve sharing and discussing some personal information about patients.